yanivbarlev/test1/prd.md

 ### 1.3 Product Pages
 #### Software Details:
-- Show a large placeholder image of the software (600x400 pixels).
+- Show the main image for the specific software (e.g., `images/zoom.png`).
+If the image is missing, use the `images/placeholder-50x50.jpg` placeholder.
 - Add a tagline, a 100-word description, and a list of features (e.g., "Schedule meetings easily").
 - Include details like category (e.g., "Productivity"), price (e.g., "Free"), and developer (e.g., "Zoom Inc.").
 - Add two green "Download" buttons (ads): one near the top, one at the bottom.

 #### Related Software:
-- Show a grid of 4 related software entries, each with a placeholder icon, name, and "GET" button (ad).
+- Show a grid of 4 related software entries in a single row (4 columns).
+Each entry should contain:
+  - A specific icon for the related software (e.g., `images/slack.png`), sized at 100x100 pixels via CSS.
+If the specific icon is missing (e.g., Discord), use the `images/placeholder-50x50.jpg` placeholder.
+  - The software name (e.g., "Slack").
+  - A green "GET" button (**Internal Link**: This button links to the corresponding product page, e.g., `slack-download.html`).

 ### 1.4 Footer
 Add a footer with: